 Harry was wounded in action at Ulu Pandan on 12 February 1942.
 Admitted to 2/13th Australian General Hospital with a gunshot wound to his right shoulder and discharged to unit on 22 February 1942.
 He suffered from paralysis to his right hand caused by a poisoned bamboo in March 1944 and a tropical ulcer to his left hand in February 1944.

 From Singapore Harry was selected to work on the Burma-Thai Railway with ‘A’ Force Burma Green Force No. 3 Battalion which sailed from Singapore on 21 May 1942 headed to Burma.
 Green Force disembarked at Victoria Point.

 He was in Meiloe hospital, Burma twice for malaria (short stays) 18/3/1943 to 22/3/1943 and second visit for malaria/diarrhoea 9/4/21943 to 12/4/1943.

 Harry was at Anankwin 45 km Camp, Burma with a hand injury on 28/4/1943.
-This may have been his right hand which was disable by poison bamboo.
+This may have been his right hand which was disabled by poison bamboo.
 NB.
-Anakwin 45km Camp was not a Green Force Camp – ‘A’ Force Java Party No. 4 Williams Force was then at this Camp at this time.
+Anakwin 45km Camp was not a Green Force Camp – ‘A’ Force Java Party No. 4 Williams Force was at this Camp at this time.
 This Java Force No. 4 had arrived from Java.
 (The Japanese were sticklers for men assigned to varying Forces, had to remain with the group and the group’s Camps.)

 In about March 1944, Harry was evacuated from the Burma end of the railway to Tamarkan, Thailand (believed to be because of his hand injury).